 Sandstorm is designed from the ground up to be radically easier to use than any other server platform.

 Easy to get apps: Installing an app on your server is like installing an app on your phone.
-Just choose the app you want from the app store and click "install".
+Just choose the app you want from the app market and click "install".
 You never have to use command shells nor edit config files.
 You don't have to know about databases nor reverse proxies.
 Everything is done through your web browser, or handled automatically.

 Easy to collaborate: Sharing is built into Sandstorm.
 You can share any app or document with anyone, whether or not they have an account.
 Sandstorm supports real-time collaboration apps, including document and spreadsheet editors that allow your collaborators to see what you are typing in real time.